 Examples of UICC applications are: USIM, ISIM, off-line user applications like UPT, electronic banking, credit service, etc.

 Applications should be able to share some information such as a common address book.

-It shall be possible to address applications, which reside on the UICC, via the air interface.
+It shall be possible to address applications, which reside on the UICC, via the radio interface.